 With a focus on real-world relevancy, the Doctor of Nursing Practice (DNP) degree continues a tradition of excellence in nursing education at The University of Tampa.
 This convenient, online program consists of 30 credit hours spread over six semesters.
-Students may choose from tracks in advanced practice nursing or nursing leadership and education.
+Students may choose from tracks in advanced practice nursing or nursing leadership.